bassclefstudio/DocLang/README.md

 # Document
 The **Document** is the root *node* of every DocLang file.
 It contains basic information about the entirety of the document, as well as a content collection of one or more *nodes*.
 These contain the structure of the document itself.

+[^1]: Yes, technically HTML and XAML aren't always "true XML", but anyone familiar with these concepts understands the basics of XML syntax so it's fine for this comparison.